pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 :widths: 20,5,50
 :delim: "|"

-Dependency management|✅|Poetry helps you add dependencies to your `pyproject.toml` metadata. _NOTE: currently Poetry adds dependencies using an approach that is slightly out of alignment with current Python peps - however there is a plan to fix this in an upcoming release._ Allows you to organize dependencies in groups: docs; package; tests.
+Add dependencies to your pyproject.toml file |✅|Poetry helps you add dependencies to your `pyproject.toml` metadata. _NOTE: currently Poetry adds dependencies using an approach that is slightly out of alignment with current Python peps - however there is a plan to fix this in an upcoming release._ Poetry also allows you to organize dependencies in groups such as  documentation, packaging and tests.
-Dependency pinning|✅ |Poetry offers dependency pinning however it's default approach can be problematic for some packages.
+Dependency specification |✅ |Poetry allows you to be specific about version of dependencies that you add to your package's pyproject.toml file.
+However, it's default upper bound approach can be problematic for some packages (We suggest you override the default setting when adding dependencies).
 Read below for more.
-Select your environment manager of choice (conda; venv; etc)|✅ | Poetry allows you to either use its simple environment management tool or select the environment manager that you want to use for managing your package.
+Environment management |✅ | Poetry allows you to either use its built in environment or you can select the environment type that you want to use for managing your package.
 [Read more about its built in environment management options](https://python-poetry.org/docs/basic-usage/#using-your-virtual-environment).
+Lock files| ✅ | Poetry creates a **poetry.lock** file that you can use if you need a lock file for your build.
 Publish to PyPI and test PyPI|✅|Poetry supports publishing to both test PyPI and PyPI Version Control based versioning|✅ | The plugin [Poetry dynamic versioning](https://github.com/mtkennerly/poetry-dynamic-versioning) supports versioning using git tags with Poetry.
 Version bumping| ✅ | Poetry supports you bumping the version of your package using standard semantic version terms patch; minor; major